30pct/C960/README.md

 ```
 # 4. Counting
 ## Counting Rules
-**Product rule**
+### Product rule
 If one event can occur in $m$ ways and a second independent event can occur in $n$ ways, then the total number of ways the two events can occur in sequence is $m \times n$.

-**Example:**

-Suppose you are getting dressed and need to choose an outfit.
 You have 3 different shirts (red, blue, and green) and 2 different pairs of pants (jeans and khakis).
 How many different outfits can you put together?

 To solve this, use the product rule: